buccaneerai/note-window-consumer/performance/2023-04-20/Tachycardia/b.md

 ```

 #### INTRO
-Patient discussed high heart rates observed on their smart watch.
+Patient had concerns about heart rates going up to 200 on their smart watch.

 #### CC
-High heart rates
+High heart rates on smart watch

 #### HPI
-The patient noticed high heart rates of up to 200 on their smart watch and visited the doctor six weeks ago.
-The doctor recommended a cardiologist evaluation, which included a 24-hour Holter monitor.
-The results showed no abnormal readings, and both the cardiologist and the doctor agreed that no further workup or testing was necessary.
-The patient uses the smart watch for exercise and walking and will continue to monitor their heart rate and report any symptoms or patterns.
+The patient had noticed their smart watch recording heart rates going up to 200, which led to a visit to the cardiologist as recommended by Dr. Mollon.
+The cardiologist ordered a 24-hour Holter monitor test, which showed no abnormal readings.
+Both the cardiologist and Dr. Mollon agreed that no additional workup or testing was needed for the heart rates recorded on the smart watch.
+The patient was advised to continue monitoring and report any symptoms accompanying high heart rates.

 #### ROS
+- cardiovascular: [true] palpitations
 - neurological: [false] headache
 - eyes: [false] eye pain
 - ent: [false] hearing loss